• Home

 ↓ Jump to Recipe

-Broccoli Quinoa Sticks with Cashew Cheese Dipping Sauce
+These Broccoli Quinoa Sticks with Cashew Cheese Sauce are easy to make, a great source of protein and kid friendly.

 I've got another super kid and lunch box friendly recipe for you today, Broccoli Quinoa Sticks.
 I love quinoa prepared nearly every way, but my daughter doesn't care for it simply cooked on the stove top and served as a side.
-So, that means I get to be creative and find other ways to entice her with it.
-And ever since I discovered I could do more with quinoa than simply cook a fluffy side to go with our veggies I can't stop myself.
-First it was these tots and then these burgers and now these dippable little sticks.
-And there's still more to come.
+So, that means I have to get creative with it.
+Dip-able sticks like these Broccoli Quinoa Sticks are great for picky eaters like mine.

 I used the same technique for these sticks that I have used for the above mentioned recipes.
 More water than typically used and a longer cook time results in a sticky dough that can then be formed and holds together incredibly well without any binder like eggs.
 That't it, so simple.